Reinforcement Learning for Systematic FX Trading: Experiment Design

 \section{Experiment Design}

-In this section, we establish the design of the experiment, beginning with a description of the data we use and finish up with a description of the performance evaluation criteria.
+In this section, we establish the design of the experiment, beginning with a description of the data we use and finishing up with a description of the performance evaluation criteria.